-The Operating Company intends to use approximately \$ million of the net proceeds from this offering to redeem certain of the LLC Interests held directly or indirectly by certain of the Original Equity Owners.
-Accordingly, certain of the Original Equity Owners, which include certain of our directors and executive officers, will receive a substantial cash payment in connection with the sale of a portion of their LLC Interests to us.
+The Operating Company intends to use approximately \$137.1 million (or approximately \$170.9 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock) of the net proceeds from this offering to redeem certain of the Class A Units held directly or indirectly by certain of the Original Equity Owners.
+Accordingly, certain of the Original Equity Owners, which include certain of our directors and executive officers, will receive a substantial cash payment in connection with the sale of a portion of their Class A Units to us.
 See "Use of Proceeds."

-Pre-Offering Distribution
+Pre-Offering Distributions